alicealbrecht/website/_pages/about.md

 ## Speaking

 I have been speaking publicly on data, hiring (using science!), machine learning, and cognitive (neuro)science for well over a decade.
-Most of my talks aren't recorded or aren’t pubic, but you can check out some of the content I presented at at [NYAI](https://www.nyai.co/nyai-26-alice-albrecht/), or you can hear a recent podcast interview with me on the [Develomentor podast](https://develomentor.com/2020/02/03/alice-albrecht/).
+Most of my talks aren't recorded or aren’t public, but you can check out some of the content I presented at at [NYAI](https://www.nyai.co/nyai-26-alice-albrecht/), or you can hear a recent podcast interview with me on the [Develomentor podast](https://develomentor.com/2020/02/03/alice-albrecht/).

 I also provide leadership education talks for companies to help them understand what's possible for them with data and machine learning.